Passion Projects

 SafeSport Accountability

-In the summer of 2023, Equestrian Canada reinstated an official that sexually assaulted a junior competitor that was under the age of legal consent.
-This occurred at an afterparty in front of dozens of witnesses.
-This unchecked behaviour prompted me to file a series of complaints with the Office of the Sport Integrity Commissioner as well as the International Equestrian Federation (FEI).
-Through this process, I have learned about the competing jurisdictions within the realm of sports law, as well as the general institutional resitance to probe into these matters out of a fear of backlash or public scrutiny.
+In the summer of 2023, Equestrian Canada reinstated an official who had sexually assaulted a junior competitor—an incident that took place at an afterparty and in full view of numerous witnesses.
+The lack of accountability in this situation prompted me to file a series of formal complaints with both the Office of the Sport Integrity Commissioner (OSIC) and the International Equestrian Federation (FEI).